-AMWUA staff will provide an update about the Ag-to-Urban discussion and any new proposals that were introduced.
+AMWUA staff will provide an update about the Ag-to-Urban discussion and any new proposals that may be introduced before the May 14, 2025 Management Board meeting.

 It is requested that the AMWUA Board of Directors ask questions and discuss the Ag-to-Urban concept.